sixty-north/cosmic-ray/docs/cloning.rst

 as well as git cloning.
 These methods are currently hard-coded, but we'll probably provide cloning methods via plugins at some point.

 You can configure cloning in your configuration TOML in the `cosmic-ray.cloning` section.
+At a minimum, you must have a `cosmic-ray.cloning.method` entry in your config.

 The "copy" cloning method simple copies an entire filesystem directory tree.
 You can use configure it like this::